 Unived’s D3+K2 is formulated with vitamin D3 (as Cholecalciferol) sourced from the only vegan vitamin D3 source, Lichen and vitamin K2 (as Menaquinone-7 (MK7)) derived from fermented chickpeas.
 Menaquinone-7 (MK7) is a highly bioavailable form of vitamin K2.
-Each serving delivers 2500 I.U. of vitamin D3, 100mcg of vitamin K2-7 and 125mg of organic USDA certified alfalfa powder.
+Each serving delivers 2000 I.U. of vitamin D3, 100mcg of vitamin K2-7 and 30mg of Medium-Chain Triglycerides (MCT) Powder.
 Vitamin D3 & K2-7 provides cardiovascular health & immunity support, facilitates calcium absorption and utilisation, and promote healthy ageing.
 Unived’s D3+K2 is 100% natural, vegan, and non-GMO.

 What is Vitamin K